Need private gastroscopy procedure?

 The price is normally payable on or before admission to the hospital.

-Is my private hysterectomy covered by insurance?
+Is my private gastroscopy procedure covered by insurance?

 Do I need a referral from my GP?

-Many private surgeons are reluctant to see a patient requiring treatment unless there is a referral letter from your GP and we recommend checking with individual specialists to see if this is required or not.
+Many private endoscopists are reluctant to see a patient requiring treatment unless there is a referral letter from your GP and we recommend checking with individual specialists to see if this is required or not.
 If you do not have a GP, many private hospitals can arrange for you to have an appointment with a private GP in their outpatient department.